 The script parameters are:

 Note that we used on lines 18 and 22 the “Number()” function to obtain a numerical value from the string that is returned by the “col()” method of the row Object “r”.
-The same script without the call to the “Number()” function would had worked also but it would had delivered the concatenation of the strings inside the user-selected-columns (instead of the sum).
+The same script without the call to the “Number()” function would have worked also but it would have delivered the concatenation of the strings inside the user-selected-columns (instead of the sum).

 Click on the button (or Press F6)!

 As requested, the execution stopped on row 34 of your script.

 There are 7 different dock-windows available inside the main debugger window: